ku-dml/mol-infer/Polymer/Module_4/Generating_Recombination_Solutions/README.md

 ## Generating Recombination Solutions

-This folder contains the code to generate chemical isomers from the output of MILP by using a dynamic programming algorithm, described in Section 6.2.
+This folder contains the code to generate chemical isomers from the output of MILP by using a dynamic programming algorithm, described in the paragraph Stage 5 in Section 4.
 We refer [\[22\]](https://arxiv.org/abs/2107.02381) and [2LMM-LLR](2LMM-LLR) for more details about the details.

 Usage: